jrpool/testarido/README.md

-# testaro
+# testarido

 Ensemble testing for web accessibility

 ## Introduction

-Testaro is an application for automated web accessibility testing.
+Testarido is an application for automated web accessibility testing.

-The purposes of Testaro are to:
+The purposes of Testarido are to:
 - provide programmatic access to accessibility tests defined by several tools
 - facilitate the integration of the reports of the tools into a unified report

+### Testarido and Testaro

+Testarido is a fork of [Testaro](https://github.com/cvs-health/testaro).

 Testaro is described in two papers:
 - [How to run a thousand accessibility tests](https://medium.com/cvs-health-tech-blog/how-to-run-a-thousand-accessibility-tests-63692ad120c3)